brandtbucher/hax/README.md

 Installation
 ------------

-HAX supports CPython 3.6.2+ on macOS, Linux, and Windows.
+HAX supports CPython 3.6.2+ on all platforms.

 To install, just run: